 We’ve been meeting here every day, or nearly, for two years, at our chess table.
 It’s not really ours, but as we’re the only ones who use it, it might as well be.
-Every morning, around 10:20, I call at the café-bar and order two coffees to take away, one black with no sugar and one hazelnut-flavored with sugar, before joining Bernard at the table, where he has usually already set the pawns in place.
+Every morning, around 10:20, I call the local café and order two coffees to take away, one black with no sugar and one hazelnut-flavored with sugar, before joining Bernard at the table, where he has usually already set the pawns in place.
 We spend the morning playing and chatting.
-We talk about the weather, horse-racing, football; it’s funny because I support Paris and he supports Marseille, so we often argue.
+We talk about the weather, horse-racing, football; I support the Paris team and he supports Marseille, so we often argue.
 Bernard asks, “Why do you support a team of losers, Mahmoud?
 We’re in the south here, everyone should support Olympique de Marseille.”
 It’s the same question every time, and I have to explain to him all over again that I worked in the factories of Boulogne-Billancourt for thirty years and that everyone there supported Paris Saint-Germain.
 But he never listens to me; he says I haven’t got a clue.
 In any case, when you talk to Bernard, it‘s always him who has the last word.
 But I don’t mind, I let him win the argument.
 On the other hand, when it comes to chess, it’s always very close—each of us knows so well how the other plays that we can spend whole days on a single game.

 Yet strangely, we hardly know anything about each other.
 I mean, about our past lives.
 I think he’s not really interested, and neither am I for that matter.